TUDelft-MUDE/book/book/multivariate/design/one-random-variable.md

 Is this an oversimplification of reality?
 Perhaps, but it gets pretty close.
 Many flood protection systems in the world use an exceedance proabability approach to probabilistic design: choosing a specific and making sure the component or system can handle the load.
 This works well when the primary source of uncertainty is the load: the river discharge in this case.

 We also took for granted that a simple relationship between river discharge and water depth is available.
-However, this is never the case, as such a relationship depends on the cross-sectional shape and roughness of the floodplain, which not only varies along the river trajectory, but also changes due to natural phenomenon and human interventions.
+However, this is never the case, as such a relationship depends on the cross-sectional shape and roughness of the floodplain, which not only varies along the river trajectory, but also changes due to natural phenomena and human interventions.
 This introduces additional uncertainty into our assessment of whether the dikes are high enough.

 Fortunately there is also extra conservatism built into this approach.
 For example, duration of high water plays a role: if discharge exceeds the capacity of the dike system, but only lasts for a short time (minutes or a couple hours), perhaps the dikes can withstand the overflow without eroding and causing flooding.
 This can be conceptualized by considering the joint probability of a high discharge *and* degradation of the dike leading to flooding: